muesli-hd/muesli/CONTRIBUTING.md

 # General Information about the Project

 ## Used programs & frameworks
-Muesli uses the thie following frameworks and programs:
+Muesli uses the the following frameworks and programs:

 | Program                                                               | Used for                                       |
 |-----------------------------------------------------------------------|------------------------------------------------|